jo-qzy/fake-media-server/README.md

 - Fake Media Server **cannot use in any online project**
 - Fake Media Server **performance is very poor**
 - Fake Media Server **does not use third party libraries (except OpenSSL)**
-- I write code the way I want to write
+- Fake Media Server **follow the principle of writing the simplest code possible**

 # Feature